 Haemodialysis risks and side effects

-Your child’s healthcare team will show you how to care for your child’s exit site & catheter to reduce any risks and watch out for signs so any complications can be treated quickly.
+Your child’s healthcare team will show you how to care for your child’s exit site and catheter to reduce any risks and watch out for signs so any complications can be treated quickly.

 Other risks